CallumHowells/Jovo/README.md

 ```
 JSON Item | Use
 ------------- | -------------
-First Value | Should be same as the Name.
+First Value | Should be the same as the Name.
 Name | Used by Jovo to handle the setting.
 Text | Display Name of the setting shown to the user.
-Domain | Data type to be stored. `string, integer, path, boolean`
+Domain | Data type to be stored. `string, password, integer, path, boolean`
 Value | Value of the setting.

 ## Built With